Career, Salary and Education Information

 The median annual wages for survey researchers in the top industries in which they work are as follows:

-Employment of survey researchers is projected to show little or no change over the next ten years, about as fast as the average for all occupations.
+Employment of survey researchers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.